Overpacker Or Underpacker?

 You might think you need more clothing, and maybe you do, but remember, minimisation is vital!
 You’ll usually be able to find clothes anywhere.
 Also, you’ll likely do laundry runs at least once a week while on your long-term travelling trip, so don’t worry about not packing enough.
 Two weeks’ worth of clothes is more than enough.

+If you decide not to pack any items, check out my Making Money guide to make money off them instead.
+It’s worth it!
 Here’s a tip: if you get bored with an item while you’re away, swap it out for something new—buy a new item while removing the equivalent from your bag.

 Grooming Essentials